alexander-marquardt/es_local_indexer/README.md

 1. The "indexing app" - indexes all documents in a given directory tree into Elasticsearch.
 2. The "searching app" - generates and displays the search-engine-like search results.

 ES Local Indexer is simple to use.
-In order to ingest html documents into Elasticsearch and then search them, you just have to start a local instance of Elasticsearch, ingest data into Elasticsearch with the "indexing app", and then start the "searching app" to search through the ingested data.
+In order to ingest html documents into Elasticsearch and then search them, you just have to start a local instance of Elasticsearch, ingest data into Elasticsearch with the "indexing app", and then start the "searching app".
+You then use your browser to connect to the "searching app" to search through the ingested data.

 The code given in this project is intended to provide a base that can be used as a reference, that can be enhanced to add new functionality, or that can be tuned to improve search results -- ES Local Indexer is not fully-featured or fully production-ready code.
 In order to keep the code simple I have not used any Javascript or CSS on the front end.
 A production application based on this code would likely add both CSS and Javascript to improve the user experience.